-CEO Mag & AIB: Redefining Online Learning
+CEO Mag & AIB: Redefining online oearning

 In the latest 2024 CEO Magazine Global MBA Rankings, AIB again secured its Tier 1 Global Status for the third year running and upheld its position among the top 5 online MBAs in Australia for a second year, ranking 25th globally.
 In their latest issue, CEO Magazine spoke to AIB and highlighted the shift towards pursuing online MBAs and how AIB compares to traditional institutions.
 Below, we share the original article with you.

-The New Classroom: How The Australian Institute of Business is Redefining Online Learning
+The new classroom: How the Australian Institute of Business is redefining online learning

 As modern professionals seek further education opportunities that suit their evolving needs, there has been a significant shift towards online MBAs.
 This movement extends beyond growing digitalisation, it’s a response to an increased demand for flexibility, accessibility and career-oriented curriculums.
 According to Forbes, 2022 marked the first year that students in online MBA programmes outnumbered their in-person peers.
 While many traditional institutions are struggling to keep pace, one stands out for its forward-thinking approach to online course delivery.
 The Australian Insititute of Business (AIB) offers an online MBA where accessibility, interactivity, practicality and support redefine the educational journey.

-Online Delivery
+Online delivery

 Traditional